mrklein/openfoam-os-x/README.md

 ## September 9, 2015

-Update patches for OpenFOAM 2.3.1 and 2.4.0.
+Updated patches for OpenFOAM 2.3.1 and 2.4.0.

 ## September 8, 2015